hackerwins/homepage-old/docs/auth-webhook.md

                                - verb: r or rw
 ```

+### How to implement

-We can pass some tokens when creating a client:
+First, We need to pass some tokens (that identify users in the service) when creating a client:

 ```javascript
 yorkie.createClient('localhost:8080', {